alvawei/smerge/README.md

 ![alt text](SmergeGUI.png)

-To disable the GUI from automatically launching, users can add the option `-g`.
+To disable the GUI from automatically launching, users can add the option `-g` to the command.
 This will tell the tool to try to completely automatically merge the two files.
 If it runs into any non-trivial errors, however, it will fail silently.

 **GUI Functions:**
 * Options Tab: Opens the Auto-Solve Selection menu